gopherdata/gophernotes/README.md

 3. Copy the kernel config:

   ```
-  mkdir -p ~/.local/share/jupyter/kernels/gophernotes
+  mkdir -p ~/Library/Jupyter/kernels/gophernotes
-  cp -r $GOPATH/src/github.com/gopherds/gophernotes/kernel/* ~/.local/share/jupyter/kernels/gophernotes
+  cp -r $GOPATH/src/github.com/gopherds/gophernotes/kernel/* ~/Library/Jupyter/kernels/gophernotes
   ```

-  OR, depending on which version of jupyter you are using and if you are using Anaconda, you may need to copy to `~/.ipython` rather than `~/.local/share`:
+  Note, if you have the `JUPYTER_PATH` environmental variable set or if you are using an older version of Jupyter, you may need to copy this kernel config to another directory.
+You can check which directories will be searched by executing:

   ```
-  mkdir ~/.ipython/kernels/gophernotes
-  cp -r $GOPATH/src/github.com/gopherds/gophernotes/kernel/* ~/.ipython/kernels/gophernotes/
+  jupyter --data-dir
   ```

 4. Update `~/.local/share/jupyter/kernels/gophernotes/kernel.json` with the FULL PATH to your gophernotes binary (in $GOPATH/bin).
 For example: